wsummerhill/C2_RedTeam_CheatSheets/SliverC2/README.md

 --------------------------------------------------------------
 ## Listeners
 ### HTTP(S)
+HTTP/S listeners can be creating using the `http` or `https` commands.
 ```
 # Start HTTP listener accepting connections from specific domain (i.e. redirector)
 http -d redirector-domain.com